 As collaborations and campaigns are common for fashion brands such as Penshoppe, it is essential to keep an eye on how each of them performs to know where you should be shifting your resources to.
 Media intelligence tools like Meltwater allow you to create multiple searches and hence, your company can create a search for each campaign or collaboration.

 As mentioned, social media plays an important role in any fashion brand’s marketing and business strategies.
 Being in the know of the latest fashion trends can be challenging if you don’t engage in the right tools to track influencers or monitor your social media hits.
 Just like Penshoppe, you too can uncover valuable insights on your fashion brand’s performance on social media, so that you never go out of style!

-Want to find out how Meltwater’s tools can help you create a compelling brand presence on social media channels?
+Want to find out how Meltwater’s media monitoring tool can help you create a compelling brand presence on social media channels?
 Click below!